GraphLake Documentation

 Method POST

 Description Imports data into the given graph.
-The data can be sent via request body or by specifying a file parameter.
+The data can be sent via request body or by specifying a location parameter.

 Query Parameters

-• file (optional): The name of the file (located in the configured import directory).
+• location (optional): The name of the file or folder (located in the /stores/storename/import directory).
 If not provided, the server expects data in the request body.

 Request Body

-If file query param is not provided, send the data in the request body:
+If location query param is not provided, send the data in the request body:

 Content-Type: application/n-triples